 43. Bakery: Are you a whiz in the kitchen?
 Do you love coming up with your own unique recipes?
 The great thing about baking is that, no matter what the trends are as far as diet and fitness, there is always going to be an audience for good baked goods.
 Make sure to find out what the requirements are for running your own kitchen, as most home kitchens will not be legal for businesses.
 If you’re opening a bakery, you can usually find used equipment to keep your overhead lower.

-44. Cafe or Coffee House: If you’ve always wanted to do Starbucks one better, then opening up your own little cafe might be your dream job.
+44. Cafe or Coffee House: If you've always wanted to do Starbucks one better, then opening up your own little cafe might be your dream job.
 Locally sourced coffee and food items, community events like readings from local authors and music by local bands, and a family-friendly atmosphere are great ways to make your cafe stand out from the crowd.
+And you know what makes your cafe even more noticeable?
+A memorable cafe logo design.
+Why not build your cafe brand right from the start with complete branding materials and marketing plan.

 45. Clothing Boutique: Are you a fashionista who isn't into the whole department store thing?
 Maybe starting a clothing boutique with your own style inspiration would be a good idea.
 Working with any local designers and crafters in your area is a definite plus, and being selective in order to offer truly unique items to your audience will make sure that you don't get lost in the shuffle.